Before we look ahead — let’s look back.

 The Road Ahead

-There are costs associated the annual observance in November of PRP Awareness Month.
+PRP Awareness Month Stuff — There are costs associated the annual observance in November of PRP Awareness Month.
 We should not squander an opportunity for the PRP global community to rise above the noise level of psoriasis, atopic dermatitis, 7,000 other rare diseases and 590 other rare skin diseases.
 Typically, we do the best we can with what we have.
 What if we could really make some noise?

-However, if you’ve been wondering how to help, please consider a symbolic contribution of $20.25.
+If you’ve been wondering how to help, please consider a symbolic contribution of $20.25.
 I’ve never had a problem asking for money for a worthy cause … and I certainly funding the PRP global community through December 2025 to be a worthy cause.
+My approach to fundraising assumes that everyone has the right to say “No”.
+However, my responsibility to the PRP global community is to give everyone the opportunity to say “Yes”.
+There are two options:

 (1) CLICK HERE to donate to the PRP Alliance via PayPal.